-Additionally, the circuit court's finding that the Wastewater Agreement "provides for annual escalation (up to 20%) of both the monthly maintenance charges and the bi-monthly cleanout charge" was clearly erroneous because, as discussed, the plain, unambiguous language of the Wastewater Agreement established monthly sewer maintenance fees in the amount of \$150 and bi-monthly sewer maintenance fees in the same amount.
-Although the agreement provided that Jasper reserved the right to increase the "deposit" by up to 20% per year, the Wastewater Agreement did not provide for any increase to the monthly or bimonthly sewer fees.
-Thus, the circuit court's conclusion that the Wastewater Agreement provides for annual escalation of the sewer fees, and that the agreement "contains the necessary information to calculate [the Santiagos' monthly and bi-monthly charges," was clearly erroneous.
-Similarly erroneous is the circuit court's related conclusion that the Santiagos "had access to all material information" and that Tanaka "provided timely and appropriate disclosures of all material facts."
+language of the Wastewater Agreement sewer monthly established maintenance fees in the amount of \$150 and bi-monthly sewer maintenance fees in the same amount.
+Although the Jasper that provided agreement reserved the right to increase the "deposit" by up to 20% per year, the Wastewater Agreement did not provide for [49] any increase to the monthly or bi-monthly sewer fees.
+Thus, the circuit court's conclusion that the Wastewater Agreement provides for annual escalation of the sewer fees, and that the agreement "contains the necessary information to calculate [the Santiagos'] monthly and bi-monthly clearly erroneous. charges." was Similarly erroneous is the circuit court's related conclusion that the Santiagos "had access to all material information" and that Tanaka "provided timely and appropriate disclosures of all material facts."

-16 For these reasons, the circuit court and the ICA both erred in concluding that Tanaka did not have a duty to disclose, and did not breach her duty to disclose, the actual monthly fees of the private sewer system and the fact that the Santiagos, if they chose not to accept the terms of the Wastewater Agreement, would be required to negotiate a new private sewer contract or otherwise construct their own sewer system.
+For these reasons, the circuit court and the ICA both erred in concluding that Tanaka did not have a duty to disclose, and did not breach her duty to disclose, the actual monthly fees of the private sewer system and the fact that the Santiagos, if they chose not to accept the terms of the Wastewater Agreement, would be required to negotiate a new private sewer contract or otherwise construct their own sewer system.
 See Restatement (Second) of Torts § 551(1).
-Additionally, once Tanaka made partial or ambiguous statements as to the amount of the private sewer fees, she breached her duty by subsequently failing to disclose the additional information necessary to prevent her disclosures and statements from misleading the Santiagos.
+Additionally, once Tanaka made partial or ambiguous statements as to the amount of the private sewer fees, she breached her duty by subsequently failing to disclose the additional information necessary to prevent her disclosures and statements from misleading [50] the Santiagos.
 See Restatement (Second) of Torts § 551(2)(b), cmt. g.

-[7] The foregoing facts also establish proof of the Santiagos' negligent misrepresentation cause of action.
-Negligent misrepresentation has the following elements: "(1) false information be supplied as a result of the failure to exercise reasonable care or competence in communicating the information; (2) the person for whose benefit the information is supplied suffered the loss; and (3) the recipient relies upon the misrepresentation."
+The foregoing facts also establish proof negligent Santiagos' the misrepresentation cause of action.
+Negligent misrepresentation has the "(1) elements: following information be supplied as a result of [629] [154] the failure to exercise reasonable care or competence in communicating the information; (2) the person for whose benefit the information is supplied suffered the loss; and (3) the the upon relies recipient misrepresentation."
 Blair v.
 Ing, 95 Hawai'i 247, 269, 21 P.3d 452, 474 (2001) (citing Restatement (Second) of Torts § 552); Zanakis-Pico v.
 Cutter Dodge, Inc., 98 Hawai'i 309, 321, 47 P.3d 1222, 1234 (2002); see also Chun v.
 Park, 51 Haw.
-462, 468, 462 P.2d 905, 909 (1969) ("We believe § 552 of Restatement (Second) of Torts ... is a fair and just restatement of the law on the issue of negligent misrepresentation.").
+462, 468, 462 P.2d 905, 909 (1969) ("We believe § 552 of Restatement (Second) of Torts . . . is a fair and just restatement of the law on negligent of the issue misrepresentation.").

-As discussed, Tanaka provided false information regarding the sewer charges to the Santiagos by only disclosing that Jasper's sewer fees were \$150.00 per month for maintenance and \$150.00 bi-monthly for cleanout charges when in fact Tanaka had been paying Jasper \$1,153.23 for monthly private sewer maintenance and the same amount for bi-monthly sewer cleanout.
-Further, Tanaka did not clarify that the express terms of the Wastewater Agreement, which allowed Jasper to increase the deposit every year, was inaccurate because the contractual annual increase was actually being applied to the sewer fees.
-With respect to the loss element, the Santiagos were required to pay substantially more for sewer fees than what Tanaka represented and what the Wastewater Agreement reflected.
+As discussed, Tanaka provided false information regarding the sewer charges to the Santiagos by only disclosing that Jasper's sewer fees were \$150.00 per month for maintenance and \$150.00 bi-monthly for cleanout charges when in fact Tanaka had been private sewer maintenance and the same amount for bi-monthly sewer cleanout.
+Further, Tanaka did not clarify of the terms the express that Wastewater Agreement, which allowed Jasper to increase the deposit every year, was inaccurate because the increase was contractual annual actually being applied to the sewer fees.
+With [51] respect to the loss element, the Santiagos were required to pay substantially more for sewer fees than what Tanaka represented and what the Wastewater Agreement reflected.
 The reliance element is also established by Louis' testimony that he and his wife would not have bought the Tavern had they known the true amount of sewer fees associated with ownership of the Tavern.
-Accordingly, the uncontroverted evidence established that Tanaka is liable for negligent misrepresentation, and the circuit court and the ICA erred in entering judgment against the Santiagos on this claim.
+Accordingly, the uncontroverted evidence established that Tanaka is liable for negligent misrepresentation, and the circuit court and the ICA erred in against judgment entering Santiagos on this claim.